 Maddies of Bolwarra is a bed and breakfast and a wedding venue.
 With a spectacular Moreton Bay fig that creates the perfect backdrop and symbol for beginning a new life together.
 I was married under an impressive tree and there’s something extra special about the experience.
 You can truly personalise this venue with the all essential wedding scrapbook or Pinterest flair which I recommend every couple should have.

 Scenic Morpeth provides the trifecta of weddings with venues, accommodation and photographic brilliance.
 Morpeth Common’s avenue of trees suits both an outdoor wedding and reception.
 Morpeth Bridge over the Hunter River is the perfect backdrop for unique wedding photos.
 There are also a number of beautiful churches with quintessentially English exteriors and stunning stained glass windows.
-Morpeth has the added bonus of terrific accommodation for your guests like Bronte Boutique Hotel, The Villa, Surgeons Cottage and Morpeth Cottage.
+Morpeth has the added bonus of terrific accommodation for your guests like Bronte Boutique Hotel, Surgeons Cottage and Morpeth Cottage.

 Maitland Town Hall, Walka Water Works (currently closed) and surprisingly Maitland Gaol are typically Maitland and my top picks for nuptials with a difference.
 Maitland Town Hall transforms into a theatrical wedding venue with a stage to match.
 Ideal for music lovers looking to have a wedding singer or band at their reception or even the ceremony itself.
 I’ve seen the hall’s impressive architecture pop with flowers from Morpeth Flower Gallery.
 Their handy work, especially their floral centrepieces and divine wreaths, is stunning.
 Just visiting their shop will get your botanical mouth watering.